-To select reverse, depress the forward/reverse control button on the left side of the tool.
+To select reverse, release the trigger switch and depress the forward/reverse control button on the left side of the tool.

-The center position of the control button locks the tool in the off position.
+The center position of the control button locks the tool in the OFF position.
 When changing the position of the control button, be sure the trigger is released.